Local Relay

 Set it up on the Access Control > Relay interface.

-• Relay ID: The specific relay for door access.
-Please note that R29Z/R29ZL has only one relay available.
+Relay ID: The specific relay for door access.

-• Default State: A “Low” status in the Relay Status field indicates that the door is closed, while “High” indicates that it is opened.
+Default State: A “Low” status in the Relay Status field indicates that the door is closed, while “High” indicates that it is open.

-• Hold Delay (Sec): Determine how long the relay stays activated.
-For example, if set to 5 seconds, the relay remains to be opened for 5 seconds before closing.
+Hold Delay (Sec): Determine how long the relay stays activated.
+For example, if set to 5 seconds, the relay remains open for 5 seconds before closing.

-• Relay Status: Indicate the states of the relay, which are normally opened and closed.
+Relay Status: Indicate the states of the relay, which are normally open and closed.
 By default, it shows low for normally closed(NC) and high for Normally Open(NO).

 Note